 In concrete KeyBox/HSM implementations, cross-slot correlations can arise from shared entropy/DRBG state, nonce/counter reuse, related-key derivation from a common root, or microarchitectural/timing side channels.
 Such correlations may invalidate key-opacity even when the underlying primitive is IND-CCA secure under the standard assumption of fresh, independent coins per encryption.
 The argument that many $\SealToPeer$ outputs are jointly simulatable as independent dummy encryptions relies on per-call independent randomness and the absence of extra correlated leakage.

-Accordingly, to instantiate Assumption~\ref{assump:keybox-opacity} in practice, implementations should ensure: (i) domain-separated key derivation and per-purpose/per-slot RNG (or otherwise demonstrably independent coins) for randomized operations, including sealing; (ii) nonce/coin generation that is robust against reuse/correlation (or the use of misuse-resistant constructions where applicable); and (iii) a strict allowlist/profile adapter that prevents dangerous cross-mechanism compositions (as in the PKCS\#11 API-level attack literature; e.g., \cite{Bortolozzo[10]}). \end{remark}
+To that end, to instantiate Assumption~\ref{assump:keybox-opacity} in practice, implementations should ensure: (i) domain-separated key derivation and per-purpose/per-slot RNG (or otherwise demonstrably independent coins) for randomized operations, including sealing; (ii) nonce/coin generation that is robust against reuse/correlation, or the use of misuse-resistant constructions where applicable; and (iii) a strict allowlist/profile adapter that prevents cross-mechanism compositions as in the PKCS\#11 API-level attack literature \cite{Bortolozzo[10]}. \end{remark}

 \begin{definition}[KeyBox API profile] \emph{A \emph{KeyBox API profile} is a quadruple $(\chi_{\mathrm{adm}},\mathcal F_{\mathrm{adm}},\mathcal F_{\mathrm{KI}},\digamma)$ where $\chi_{\mathrm{adm}}$ is the set of admissible derivation routines that may be invoked via $\Load$, $\mathcal F_{\mathrm{adm}}$ is the set of admissible operations that may be invoked via $\Use$, $\mathcal F_{\mathrm{KI}}\subseteq \mathcal F_{\mathrm{adm}}$ is the (profile-fixed) subset of \emph{key-independent} admissible operations, and $\digamma:\mathcal F_{\mathrm{adm}}\to \mathsf{Fam}$ is the state-family map.
 A KeyBox instance accepts only calls $\Load(\mu,g,\cdot)$ with $g\in \chi_{\mathrm{adm}}$ and $\Use(\mu,f,\cdot)$ with $f\in \mathcal F_{\mathrm{adm}}$; for operations $f\notin \mathcal F_{\mathrm{KI}}$ the addressed slot $\mu$ must be populated (contain a resident key), while operations in $\mathcal F_{\mathrm{KI}}$ may be invoked on empty slots and are interpreted as ignoring $\mu$ (and using only key-independent KeyBox state, if any).} \end{definition}